mapbox/mason/README.md

 * `cflags`: Prints C/C++ compiler flags
 * `ldflags`: Prints linker flags
 * `link`: Creates symlinks for packages in `mason_packages/.link`
+* `trigger`: Trigger a build and publish operation on Travis CI

 Apart from library/version specific actions, you can also run these commands without library/version: